The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Appendix

 \paragraph{Failure Analysis.} Understanding where models fail within the compositional reasoning steps provides insights beyond binary success metrics.
 Our accuracy evaluation requires perfect execution of entire move sequences—a single incorrect move results in failure.
 To examine failure patterns more granularly, we analyze the compositional depth at which models first make incorrect moves across varying problem complexity levels.

-\looseness=-1 Figure~\ref{fig:failure-move-n} shows the failure move ID versus problem complexity ($N$) within the solution sequence.
-The top row compares Claude-3.7-Sonnet with and without thinking capabilities, while the bottom row compares DeepSeek-R1 (thinking) with DeepSeek-V3 (non-thinking).
-These comparisons demonstrates how thinking mechanisms of LRMs influence failure patterns in compositional reasoning tasks of puzzles.
-Several counterintuitive patterns emerge from our analysis.
-First, models exhibit non-monotonic failure behavior with respect to problem complexity—instances where models fail earlier in the solution sequence for higher $N$ values despite requiring longer overall solutions.
-For example, in Tower of Hanoi, models sometimes fail at below 50 moves for $N=15$ but succeed through more than 100 moves for $N=8$, contradicting the expectation that effective algorithmic planning and execution for the same puzzle should maintain consistent failure patterns relative to solution progress.
+\looseness=-1 Figures~\ref{fig:failure-move-n} and \ref{fig:failure-move-n-o3mini} show the failure move ID versus problem complexity ($N$) within the solution sequence across different models.
+In Figure~\ref{fig:failure-move-n}, the top row compares Claude-3.7-Sonnet with and without extended thinking capabilities, while the bottom row compares deepseek model variants: DeepSeek-R1 (thinking) with DeepSeek-V3 (non-thinking).
+Figure~\ref{fig:failure-move-n-o3mini} also shows this for the o3-mini model variants.
+These comparisons demonstrates how thinking mechanisms of LRMs influence failure patterns in compositional reasoning tasks of puzzles with respect to complexity.
+Our analysis reveals several interesting findings.
+First, we observe that the failure move usually happens much earlier than the final move required to solve the puzzle across all environments.
+For example, the Tower of Hanoi with N=10 requires $\sim 10^3$ moves, but the first failure move typically occurs $\sim10^2$ moves (approximately 10\% of the solution length), or N=8 requires 255 moves to complete, but the first failure move typically occurs around move 50 (approximately 20\% of the solution length).
+Similarly, the River Crossing puzzle with N=3 requires 11 moves to solve, but the first failure move happens as early as move 4.
+Second, models exhibit inconsistent and non-monotonic failure behavior with respect to problem complexity—instances where models fail earlier in the solution sequence for higher $N$ values despite requiring longer overall solutions.
+For example, in Tower of Hanoi, models sometimes fail at below 50 moves for $N=12$ but succeed through more than 100 moves for $N=10$, contradicting the expectation that effective algorithmic planning and execution for the same puzzle should maintain consistent failure patterns relative to solution progress.
 This suggests fundamental inconsistencies in how models (both LRMs and their non-thinking standard LLM counterparts) apply learned solution strategies across different problem scales.
-Also, we observe that in the high-complexity regimes where both model variants experience complete accuracy collapse, e.g., Tower of Hanoi with $N \geq 15$ and Blocks World with $N \geq 40$, non-thinking models occasionally sustain performance deeper into the solution sequence and are able to fail at later moves than thinking-enabled variants.
-This is interesting as it shows that compositional reasoning failures in LLMs are not simply due to insufficient context length or inference compute, but rather reflect fundamental limitations in how models maintain algorithmic consistency across problem scales.
+Also, we observe that in the high-complexity regimes where both model variants experience complete accuracy collapse, e.g., Tower of Hanoi with $N \geq 8$ and Blocks World with $N \geq 30$, non-thinking models occasionally sustain performance deeper into the solution sequence and are able to fail at later moves than thinking-enabled variants.
+This is interesting as it shows that compositional reasoning failures in LLMs are not simply due to insufficient context length or inference compute, but rather reflect fundamental limitations in how models apply maintain and apply algorithmic consistency across problem scales.